CipheredMind/react-weather-app/README.md

 Interactive weather app displaying real-time data.
 Built with React, Javascript, HTML, CSS, and OpenWeatherMap API.

 ## Instructions
-To search for a city, type the city name in the search bar and click the search button.
+To search for a city, type the city name in the search bar and click the search button (🔍).
 (Note: Pressing ‘Enter’ to search is not yet enabled.)

 ## Live Demo
 https://cm-react-weather-app.netlify.app